h-enes-simsek/OS_Projects/README.md

 # OS_Projects
-Projects from Operating System Concepts (Silberschatz, Galvin, and Gagne; 2009, 2011, or 2012).
+This repo has the projects from the book Operating System Concepts (Silberschatz, Galvin, and Gagne; 2009, 2011, or 2012) that I've coded while self-studying Operating Systems.